 This setting is enabled by default in the WebClientNavigationPane file; you must enable it manually when creating any form-specific navigation files.
-When enabled, the task pane editor is limited to only showing items that are relevant for use as navigation links.
-Additionally, the task pane editor is streamlined so that inapplicable settings are not available (such as the Custom Image setting and Display Settings).
+When enabled, the task pane editor is limited to only showing items and features that are relevant for use as Web Client navigation items.